top of page

 And yes,

-THREE: We need iPads, on-repeat
+We need iPads, on-repeat

-If you or your business are getting rid of old ipads or would like to donate, please email me.
+If you or your business are getting rid of old iPads or would like to donate, please email me.
 I will ensure they get to Autism families who need them.

-Also, if anyone knows someone at Otter Box, I have A LOT of suggestions for an Autism Proof Case.
+Also, if anyone knows someone at OtterBox, I have A LOT of suggestions for an Autism-proof case.
 Teen8do would be happy to assist their Quality Assurance team with product & safety testing.

-FOUR: We need Doctors who treat Autistic Humans
+We need Doctors who treat Autistic Humans

 Info graphic about common conditions

 WE NEED SLEEP!
-Sleep disorders alone are paralyzing Autism families and all doctors can say is, "there's nothing we can do."
+Sleep disorders alone are paralyzing Autism families, and all doctors can say is, "There's nothing we can do."

 We need doctors who specialize in treating these non-typical patients with typical symptoms who may not be able to articulate how they are feeling.
-And, if I'm not asking too much, it would be gr8 if these doctors took appointments after-school hours, evenings and weekends.
+And, if I'm not asking too much, it would be gr8 if these doctors took appointments after-school hours, evenings, and weekends.

-4 1/2: We also need Autism Health Insurance Billing Codes - STAT!
+We also need Autism Health Insurance Billing Codes - STAT!

-FIVE: We need Accessible Bathrooms
+We need Accessible Bathrooms

 a screen shot of a tweet about accessible bathrooms